The Bankrate promise

 Failure to show proof of insurance

 You will need to submit a Letter of Verification to the Department of Motor Vehicles showing insurance was in place.
-Upon receipt, the DMV will “possibly withdraw the suspension from your record.”
+Upon receipt, the DMV can choose to withdraw the suspension from your record.
 With many insurers, you have the ability to produce digital proof of insurance via the insurer app, which can help you avoid this scenario.

 Conviction of No Proof of Insurance

-If you are unable to prove that you were properly insured upon receiving a citation for “No Proof of Insurance”, you could be convicted of this offense and have your driver’s license suspended.
-To reinstate your driver’s license, you will be required to pay a $50 fee and comply with Nebraska’s SR-22 requirements.
+If you are unable to prove that you are properly insured upon receiving a citation for “No Proof of Insurance,” you could be convicted of this offense and have your driver’s license suspended.
+To reinstate your driver’s license, you are typically required to pay a $50 fee and comply with Nebraska’s SR-22 requirements.

 In order to reinstate your driver’s license in Nebraska after it has been suspended for driving without insurance you will need to follow prescribed steps to prove your financial responsibility for future accidents.
 In effect, you need to formally verify that you are properly insured.
 This requirement may be issued by a judge or DMV.